-Thank you for owning a PARSUN outboard motor.
+Thank you for owning an outboard motor.
 Thank you for your trust in our company and products.

-- "PARSUN" outboard motors are powerful, economic and safe, manufactured with advanced technology. - Please read this manual carefully before operating your outboard motor.
-A through understanding of the manual will help you to know this product for proper operation, maintenance and care.
-This will ensure that your outboard motor operates well under all conditions. - "PARSUN" seeks continuous improvement in product quality.
+• The outboard motors are powerful, economic and safe, manufactured with advanced technology.

+• Please read this manual carefully before operating your outboard motor.
+A thorough understanding of the manual will help you to know this product for proper operation, maintenance and care.
+This will ensure that your outboard motor operates well under all conditions.

+• We seek continuous improvement in product quality.
 Therefore, while this manual contains the most current product information available at the time of printing, there may be minor discrepancies between your machine and this manual.
-If there is any question concerning the manual, please consult your local PARSUN dealer. - Data, illustrations or explanations in this Owner's Manual do not constitute base for any legal claim against our company.
+If there is any question concerning the manual, please consult your local dealer.

+• Data, illustrations or explanations in this Owner's Manual do not constitute base for any legal claim against our company.